sunghyuneun/sunghyuneun.github.io/content/experience.md

 # Research

 ### If you are a professor, this line could be YOUR lab right here!
-(Please let me do research I will be a slave)
+(Please please please please let me do research)